 "I'll truly be able to reflect on everything, and have a look back, when the tournament is over.
 For now, I'm taking each day as it comes."

-As speculation grows about Burgess' potential move, there are actually few better people than Burrell to offer career advice to the England rugby league international.
-Not only does he occupy the same position that Burgess has been tipped to fill, he also knows all about life in union and league.
+As speculation grows about Burgess' potential move, there are actually few better people than Burrell to offer advice to the England rugby league international.
+Not only does he occupy the same position that Burgess has been tipped to fill, he also knows all about the 13-man game.

 Born in Huddersfield, Burrell played both codes in his youth.
-Indeed, he was on a dual-registered contract during his younger days at Leeds (where he was coached by current national team boss Lancaster), leaving him with a choice to make over which path to follow.
+Indeed, he was on a dual-registered contract during his younger days at Leeds (where he worked under current national boss Lancaster), leaving him with a choice to make over which path to follow.

-Now, as an England international who has crossed the try line against both France and Scotland in this year's Six Nations already, few can suggest he didn't make the correct call.
+Now, as an England international who crossed the try line against both France and Scotland in this year's Six Nations, few can argue he didn't make the correct choice.

-"I grew up at my school playing rugby league," he explained.
+"I grew up at my school playing rugby league," he said.

 "I had a brief spell with the Rhinos and opted to stick with rugby union.
 I was actually on a dual contract with Leeds but decided I wanted to play union.
 Since making that decision I've never really looked back.